ESC195: Calculus II

 Week in the Life of an ESC195 Student

+ESC195 has three hours of lecture each week.
+It may not seem like that much but the lectures move very quickly.
+They cover derivations of course concepts and many worked examples.
 Sometimes students find it hard to take notes in this course because the professor tends to write quickly on the chalkboard.
 If you can’t keep up with his notes, we recommend you at least copy down all the examples.
 Knowing how professors solve examples can help you solve similar problems on your own.
 The course textbook (Stewart’s Calculus, same as in ESC194) supplements your course notes well.

 The assigned problems are all from the Stewart textbook (same textbook as in ESC194).
 A great thing about the textbook is that you can buy it in a package with a student solution manual.
 This contains worked solutions to all odd-numbered problems.
-You can use it to check your work, discover alternate solution methods, and help yourself if you get stuck.
+You can use it to check your work, discover alternative solution methods, and help yourself if you get stuck.

 Note: Although it can be useful, the student solution manual is not required for this course.
 The Stewart textbook already contains the final answers to all odd-numbered questions.

-Our recommendation to you, as in ESC194, is: practice, practice, practice.
+Our recommendation to you, as in ESC194, is practice, practice, practice.
 Spending a few extra hours per week on calculus questions will make a huge difference for you!

 How to Succeed